-J Critical accounting judgements, key assumptions and sources of estimation uncertainty i) Transmission availability arrangements - income and related asset recognition
+J Critical accounting judgements, key assumptions and sources of estimation uncertainty

 The preparation of regulatory financial statements requires management to make accounting judgements, estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from these estimates.